aidenlab/mmba/README.md

 Since all the values are integers I read them as such and then convert to double.
 This way reading in the matrix takes less time.
 Can be easily changed to read doubles.

 I ran this new program on the entire genome at 1 kb resolution.
 The entire process took 3675 seconds, 508 of which took reading in the matrix.
 It required 80 iterations.
 When run on same data at 2 kb resolution (still 2.06 B non-zero entries) it took 1014 seconds, 434 of which were spent reading the matrix.
 It required only 22 iterations (removing only 2% of rows) - this is the reason for such a speed-up.

-As to working on matrix scaling, I would be delighted to do so.
-But for this I definitely need to do some reading first.
-And it will be good to know how you intend to use it.
-Of course all this will require a non-negligible time investment.
-Tomorrow I am going to talk to my boss (Stephen Turner, head of microbiology department at Monash University who is also running his immunology lab).
-He is quite open-minded and in principal supports these efforts but I am afraid that he will ask he/his lab gain if I spend part of my time working on these issues instead of lab projects (I am the only bioinformatician there).
-But in any case it is OK for your people to contact me concerning the code.

-As to testing, I did a very limited one.
-I compared my results (for smaller matrices) to those produced by juicer tools and by ICE python package and the correlation between bias vectors was above 0.995.
-But of course more testing is needed.
 ```